New York Ninja: Plot

 While filming an interview with Mayor Lewis about the New York Ninja, a group of armed assailants under the orders of the Plutonium Killer—including Freddy Cufflinks—attempt to abduct Randi.
 However, the criminals are driven away by a group of children who, inspired by the New York Ninja's vigilantism, are wearing ninja outfits and "I Love New York Ninja" paraphernalia.
 Some time later, Cufflinks and his partners Ricco and Switchblade successfully kidnap both Randi and Detective Janet Flores, one of Williams' colleagues.
 After learning about the Plutonium Killer's trafficking scheme from an undercover Interpol agent known as the Pale Man, Williams meets with Liu and informs him that the Plutonium Killer and his associates are responsible for Nita's death.

 Liu confronts Cufflinks, Ricco, Switchblade, and the Plutonium Killer.
 They try to capture Liu but he escapes to a field, where he defeats Rattail in a sword duel.
 Elsewhere, by burning a photo of Jack, the Plutonium Killer transforms his face into Jack's likeness.
 Liu and Williams infiltrate a dungeon where the Plutonium Killer's kidnapped women, including Flores, are being held captive, and free them.
 The Plutonium Killer, disguised as Jack, attempts to lure Randi away.
 However, Liu, by reflecting the sunlight off a mirror, causes the Plutonium Killer's false face to melt and fall away.
 The Plutonium Killer abducts Randi in his car, and drives to a hangar.
 Liu follows and Randi slips away when Liu engages in a sword fight with the Plutonium Killer, before the criminal escapes in a helicopter.
 Liu plants a bomb in the helicopter, causing an explosion that kills the Plutonium Killer.

-As the film ends the NYPD briefly apprehends Liu before the group of children return, enabling his escape.
+The NYPD briefly apprehends Liu before the group of children return, enabling his escape.

 Cast

-Adult film star Sharon Mitchell has a brief cameo on the subway train.
+The pornographic actress Sharon Mitchell has a cameo on the subway train.